-Holle is the most popular European infant formula, and because of the lack of options in the United States, it’s gained international popularity.
-Holle’s claim to fame are the meticulously sourced German ingredients.
-Holle is available in cow milk, goat milk, and sensitive formulas to meet a variety of children’s needs.
+Holle is the most popular European infant formula.
+Because of the lack of options in the United States, it’s gained international popularity.
+Holle’s claim to fame is the meticulously sourced German ingredients.
+Holle is available in cow milk, goat milk, and sensitive formulas to meet various children’s needs.

 Kabrita is a popular, organic goat milk formula that can be found in the US and abroad.
-In the United States, it is only sold as a toddler formula and many families look to third party retailers (similar and often the same as those for European formulas discussed above) to find the infant formulations.
+In the United States, it is only sold as a toddler formula.
+Many families look to third party retailers to find the infant formulations.
+These are similar and often the same as those for European formulas discussed above.

 Goat milk is an excellent choice for lactose-sensitive babies and those with cow’s milk sensitivities.

 Organic infant formula is not only a great way to supplement your baby if you’re unable to breastfeed, but it’s also a nutritional transition for your babies when you’re trying to wean them.
 And when you pick formulas that are formulated as close to breastmilk as possible, without ingredients that can be potentially harmful, it’s a win-win for you and your growing baby!